leonzh2k/leonzh2k/README.md

 ### About me

-I write software because I like building things, solving problems, and helping people.
+I write software to solve problems for myself and others and as a form of creative self-expression.
 Currently, I'm the lead developer on <a href="https://coauthor.fly.dev/" target="_blank">Coauthor</a>, a platform for academic researchers to share their manuscript peer review data and help each other discover journals with fairer review processes.

 When I'm not programming, I enjoy listening to music, photography, hiking, and playing video games.